 Over the summer, I participated in the Tinkering Fundamentals MOOC hosted by the Exploritorium.
 See my posts about what I learned here.
 Even though I’ve been running a makerspace at my school since January 2014, I realized that I hadn’t really gotten hands on with a lot of tinkering activities.
 I spent so much time facilitating things, that I didn’t take time to get creative myself.
 During this course, I built circuit boards from scratch, made a scribble bot, a paper circuit and a sewn circuit.
 These experiences were SO much fun, and they taught me a lot about how my students experience tinkering.
 I think it’s vital for us as educators to take the time to get hands-on and try out new things.
 We need to be lifelong learners after all.

 I’m kind of obsessive about organization.
 It drives me crazy when I can’t keep track of what’s going on when.
 And even though I have both a paper planner and a Google calendar, I like being able to look at a general overview of the year.
 So I began creating a month-by-month calendar of important dates.
 Some are library events, some are conferences I’m going to.
 This year, I started color-coding literacy and tech events that we have in the library so that I can make sure there’s a balance.
-See my calendar for this year here.
+See my calendar for 2015-2016 here.

 Try something new